adriandelr/docs/md/101-sessions/ts.md

 In JavaScript, we can define an **array** like this:

 ```
-let numbers = [1, 2, 3];
+let IDs = [1, 2, 3];
 ```

 One key feature of JavaScript arrays is that each element can have a different type.

-For example, we can have two numbers followed by a string, and this is completely valid JavaScript code.
+For example, we can have two integers followed by a string, and this is completely valid JavaScript code.
 This is because JavaScript arrays are dynamic, allowing elements of different types:

 ```
-let numbers = [1, 2, '3'];
+let IDs = [1, 2, '3'];
 ```

-If we pass this array to a function expecting a list of numbers, the third element (a string) will cause an issue.
+If we pass this array to a function expecting a list of integers, the third element (a string) will cause an issue.
 This is where TypeScript helps—by allowing us to explicitly apply a type annotation to enforce type safety.

-If _numbers_ is a number array, TypeScript will immediately show an error at compile time, preventing potential runtime issues:
+If _IDs_ is a number array, TypeScript will immediately show an error at compile time, preventing potential runtime issues:

 ```
-let numbers: numbers[] = [1, 2, '3'];
+let IDs: numbers[] = [1, 2, '3'];
 ```

-Revert the string to a number to fix the issue.
-In this case, we don’t even need to apply a type annotation because every element in the array is a number.
+Revert the string to an integer to fix the issue.
+In this case, we do not even need to apply a type annotation because every element in the array is a number.
 If we remove the type annotation, the compiler can still infer the type of the variable automatically.

 If we start with an empty array, the type of this variable will be _any_:

 ```
-let numbers = [];
+let IDs = [];
 ```

 This is something we should avoid because an any array allows a mix of different types.
-For example, the first element could be a number, while the second could be a string or a boolean.
+For example, the first element could be a integer, while the second could be a string or a boolean.

-If you want to use an empty array, you should explicitly apply a type annotation, such as a number array, to ensure type safety.
+If you want to use an empty array, you should explicitly apply a type annotation, such as a IDs array, to ensure type safety.

 ### Code Completion

 Let me show you another great benefit of using TypeScript, **code completion** or **IntelliSense**.

-If we type _numbers.forEach_ and pass an arrow function like _n_ =>, then type _n._ inside the function, we can see all the properties and methods available for number objects:
+If we type _IDs.forEach_ and pass an arrow function like _n_ =>, then type _n._ inside the function, we can see all the properties and methods available for number objects:

 ```
-let numbers = [];
+let IDs = [];
-numbers.forEach(n -> n.)
+IDs.forEach(n -> n.)
 ```

 Since our editor knows the type of n, it provides code completion, making these methods easily accessible.